+Distillery tours waft you through the process, making it clear that Irish whiskey is triple distilled — and therefore smoother than Scotch whisky (distilled merely twice and minus the “e”).
 The 45-minute tour starts with the mash pit, which is filled with a porridge that eventually becomes whiskey.
-(The leftovers of that porridge are fed to the county's particularly happy cows.)
 You’ll see thousands of oak casks — the kind used for Spanish sherry — filled with aging whiskey.
-The finale is the tasting in the 1608 Bar — the former malt barn.
-Everyone gets a single glass of his or her choice.
-To see the distillery at its lively best, visit weekdays when the 100 workers are manning the machinery (tours book up fast; in summer, call and put in your name to get a tour time before you arrive; quarter mile from Bushmills town center; tel.
-028/2073-1521).
+Visitors get a single glass of their choice.
+To see the distillery at its lively best, visit when the 100 workers are staffing the machinery — Monday morning through Friday noon (weekend tours see a still still).
+Tours are limited to 35 people and book up.
+In summer, call ahead to put in your name and get a tour time.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick’s guidebooks.